 You’ve been in conversations where everything feels manageable until one comment lands wrong — and suddenly you can’t access the calm, clear version of yourself.
 You know, intellectually, that you’re overreacting.
 But knowing that doesn’t help.
 You’re already in it.

-That gap between knowing and being able to apply what you know is not a character flaw.
-It is architecture. 🧠
+That gap between knowing and being able to apply what you know isn’t a character flaw.
+It’s architecture.

-Externally, you’re in a manageable situation.
-Internally, the situation feels urgent and total.
-Philosophically, it is deeply unfair that the moments when you most need to think clearly are the exact moments your brain makes that hardest.
+By any outside measure the situation is manageable.
+From inside it, it feels urgent and total.
+And there’s a real unfairness in that: the moments when you most need to think clearly are exactly the moments your brain makes it hardest to do so.

 Stabilize the system before you try to solve anything